2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 24
+BKFC 24: Hunt vs. Riggs

-Bare Knuckle Fighting Championship 24 was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 30, 2022, at the Montana Expo Park in Great Falls, Montana, USA.
+BKFC 24: Hunt vs. Riggs was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 30, 2022, at the Montana Expo Park in Great Falls, Montana, USA.

 Background

 The event featured the promotion's return to Montana.

 A BKFC Light Heavyweight Championship bout between current champion Lorenzo Hunt and the challenger Joe Riggs headlined the event.